telerik/justmock-docs/integration/windows-batch-command.md

 ---
-title: Windows Batch Command
+title: Command Prompt
-page_title: Windows Batch Command | JustMock Documentation
+page_title: Command Prompt | JustMock Documentation
 description: In this topic, you will learn how to execute Telerik® JustMock test DLLs with cmd.exe.
 slug: justmock/integration/windows-batch-command
 tags: windows,batch,command